mlen/optional/slides.md

 * Inspired by Objective-C, Rust, **Haskell**, Ruby, Python...

-* During this hangout main focus will be `Optional` type
+* During this hangout main focus will be put on `Optional` type

 ---